 - Hydrocarbons (calibrated as hexane or propane)

-The Nova analyzer can be used for checking engine exhaust emissions from diesel, gasoline, propane, or natural gas powered 2 and 4 cycle engines.
+The Nova analyzer can be used for checking engine exhaust emissions from diesel, gasoline, propane, or natural gas powered 2 and 4 cycle engines, and is often used in automotive exhaust gas analyzer applications.
 This includes small engines, cars, trucks, fork lift trucks, tractors, etc.

 This analyzer comes in a sturdy suitcase-type enclosure which is weather-proof when closed.
 It can be used in the shop or taken on the road.
 It has an internal rechargeable battery, or it can be powered by the 12VDC power outlet on most cars.